-Select your prefered input and type any Sanskrit or English word.
+Select your preferred input and type any Sanskrit or English word.
 Enclose the word in “” for an EXACT match e.g. “yoga”.
 Grammar Search "jarat" has 2 results.

 jarat: neuter nominative singular stem: jarat. jarat: neuter accusative singular stem: jarat.